-With the beginning of a new year upon us, at the top of many of my single friends' lists is: finding the one.
+With the beginning of a new year upon us, at the top of many of my single friends' lists is finding THE ONE.

-Unfortunately, my single female friends that are searching for the right guy are being consistently disappointed with the guys they've dated.
+Unfortunately, my single female friends who are searching for the right guy are being consistently disappointed with the guys they've dated.
 It's become more difficult than ever to find the one.
 While our dating scene is ever-changing, this doesn't mean women must change the deep desires of our hearts.

-Luke, the devoted softy, from Gilmore Girls
+Luke, the Devoted Softy, from Gilmore Girls

 With intelligent pop-culture-referencing dialogue, Gilmore Girls focuses on Lorelai Gilmore, whose teenage pregnancy led her to Stars Hollow, Connecticut, and her teenage daughter, Rory.
 Their coffee addictions make them regulars at Luke's Diner, owned by the surly and unenthusiastic Luke Danes.

 Plainly obvious from the start how deeply he cares for Lorelai and Rory, he spends years waiting for Lorelai to acknowledge her feelings for him.
 He filled the often-empty fatherly role in Rory's life, never expecting anything from Lorelai but friendship—a stark difference from what many young women have experienced in our modern dating scene.
 While he doesn't possess conventional charm or sensitivity, he's a good man because of his surprisingly soft, faithful heart.

 Aragorn, the Valiant Warrior, from The Lord of the Rings

 This fantastical world created by J. R. R. Tolkein captured our hearts and imaginations.
 Growing up, I found Arwen, the story's resident brunette elf played by Liv Tyler, the most beautiful person I'd ever seen, a picture of female poise and strength.
 It's not surprising that her love interest, Aragorn, is one heck of a guy.